 The CPS will normally take over proceedings in these circumstances since it is generally in the public interest that the integrity of a conviction is maintained.

 When to take over and not contest an appeal

 The CPS will always take over and not contest an appeal if:

-- There is clearly no case to answer.
-Since there has been a conviction, there will be few - if any - cases in this category.
-Where, however, the conviction is obviously unsafe, you should offer the appellate court whatever assistance can be given without resisting the appeal.
+- there is clearly no case to answer.
+Since there has been a conviction, there will be few, if any cases in this category.
+Where however, the conviction is obviously unsafe, prosecutors should offer the appellate court whatever assistance can be given without resisting the appeal.

-- The prosecution is clearly likely to damage the interests of justice.
+- the prosecution is clearly likely to damage the interests of justice.
 This ground will often not be relevant by the time a case reaches appeal stage, since the damage will already have been done at trial stage.
-It might be appropriate on occasion, however: for example, where there is an appeal against conviction on the ground that the prosecution have wrongly failed to disclose sensitive unused material.
+It might be appropriate on occasion if, for instance, there was an appeal against conviction on the ground that the prosecution had wrongly failed to disclose sensitive unused material.